Marlow14/IntermediateNode/Demos/Ch01-ReviewOfNode/super-agent/README.md

 ## Steps

-1. Read over the package.json dependencies and scripts.
+1. Read over the package.json dependencies.

+    * Find the description of json-sever on npm.
+What does this package do?
+    * Find the description of json-sever on npm.
+What does this package do?

+1. and scripts.

     Hover over names for descriptions.